NationalGenomicsInfrastructure/MultiQC_NGI/README.md

 ```

 ### Changelog
+### v0.3dev
+* New featureCounts biotype plot / rRNA in General Stats table
+* Reports now able to send to a remote server
+* Metadata for samples still retrieved when multiple project IDs found

 #### [v0.2](https://github.com/ewels/MultiQC_NGI/releases/tag/v0.2) - 2016-07-05
 * Ability to test using a static JSON file instead of statusdb
 * Compatability with new MultiQC features (eg. ENV vars)